Terms & Conditions

-3.1 A participant may withdraw free-of-charge up to two weeks after payment of the event fee, up until the transfer deadline date (which is advertised on the event website).
+3.1 A participant may withdraw free-of-charge (with exception of the booking fee) up to two weeks after payment of the event fee, up until the transfer deadline date advertised on the event website.
 After this point, full refunds will be granted within the two-week cooling off period if that participants race pack has not yet gone into production (which is the stage at which the cost of their entry is incurred by the organisers).

 Notice of withdrawal from the event must be communicated by emailing porthcawl10K@run4wales.org stating clearly the desire to withdraw and putting the word WITHDRAWAL in subject line of the email.
 Withdrawals will not be accepted by telephone.

 After the expiry of the two-week post payment period, the entry fee will not be refunded under any circumstance (including illness or injury, military deployment, pregnancy or shift pattern changes) – unless the participant has taken out third-party insurance.
 The participant must contact the third-party insurer directly to request this.

 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.